Chairman: Councillor Baroness Liz Redfern

 5. Questions from members of the public.

-9. Emotional Health and Wellbeing - Report of the Interim Chief Officer, North Lincolnshire CCG
+12. North Lincolnshire Emotional Health and Wellbeing Strategy - Report of the Chief Officer, North Lincolnshire CCG.

-17. Any other items which the Chairman decides are urgent by reason of special circumstances which must be specified.
+18. Any other items which the Chairman decides are urgent by reason of special circumstances which must be specified

-Cllr Collinson attended the meeting in accordance with Procedure Rule 37(b).
+Councillors Bainbridge, Collinson, Davison and L Foster attended the meeting in accordance with Procedure Rule 1.37(b).

-Dean Gillon, Julie Poole and Sajda Shah was in attendance.
+Dean Gillon and Julie Poole were in attendance.

 The meeting was held at the Civic Centre, Scunthorpe.